|

 17m

-- I am trying out a 3 element Yagi on loan from ZL2AAA
+- a nice 3 element monoband Yagi below the tribander is on long-term loan from my pal

-evidently still has plenty of DX left in it.
-It’s perched on my
+ZL2AAA.
+Morrie built it for the ZL7T DXpedition.
+Evidently it still has plenty of DX left in it.

 12m

-- a fullwave wire delta loop supported on a homebrew
+- perched above the tribander and 17m beams was a full wave wire delta loop supported on

 The long feeders run partly underground.
 It was a tedious job hand-digging the trenches but the